-

 Do I need an attorney to handle my car accident claim?

-While you're not legally required to have a lawyer, having one can significantly increase your chances of receiving full compensation—especially if you’ve suffered serious injuries or your claim is being disputed.
+While you're not legally required to have a lawyer, having one can significantly increase your chances of receiving full compensation—especially if you've suffered serious injuries or your claim is being disputed.
 Insurance companies often try to minimize payouts, and a skilled personal injury attorney can negotiate on your behalf, gather evidence, calculate damages, and, if necessary, represent you in court.
-Since traffic and insurance issues can get complicated, our Queens car accident lawyer at can help you avoid mistakes and focus on recovery.
+Since traffic and insurance issues can get complicated, our Queens car accident lawyer with over 15 years of experience and a Super Lawyers designation can help you avoid mistakes and focus on recovery.

 Hurt after a serious car wreck?
 Do not hesitate to call our car accident attorney in Queens at (718) 340-3385 for a free consultation.